datascisteven/CC-Default-Prediction-Customer-Segmentation/README.md

 Many statistical methods in the past have been used to develop models of risk prediction and with the evolution of AI and machine learning to forecast credit risk.
 From the perspective of risk control, predicting the probability of defaulting is more meaningful, pertinent, and tangible for practitioners.

+Default occurs when a credit card customer fails to pay a calculated minimum monthly amount, comprising of interest and some principal amount.
 High default has been a major problem in the credit card market and has been growing in recent years despite the strength of the U.S. economy.
 Clearly credit card default is a complex phenomenon involving many factors beyond the scope of the present research.
 The variables which we have examined here capture some key behaviors and provide the issuer a better understanding of current and potential customers, specificially which would inform their strategy in the new market.

-The goal behind using this model is to achieve two things:

-* Bring more consistency to the loaning process
-* Investigate what key factors are behind a potential defaulter
+The goal behind using this model is to achieve two things:  to bring more consistency to the loaning process and investigate what key factors are behind a potential defaulter.

-# Data Collection:
+# Data Sources:

 The dataset considered in this analysis is the *“Default of Credit Card Clients”* dataset released under the public license of *Creative Commons* and available on the [Kaggle website](https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset).

-This dataset contains **30000 observations of 25 variables** from a bank (and also a cash and credit card issuer in Taiwan), where each observation corresponds to a particular credit card client.
+This dataset contains  1 response variable, 23 explanatory variables, and 30000 case data from a bank and credit card issuer in Taiwan, where each observation corresponds to a particular credit card client.
 Among the total 30000 observations, 6636 observations (22.1%) are cardholders with default payment.

 The 25 variables in this dataset comprises of: